zendframework/zf2-documentation/docs/languages/en/modules/zend.view.quick-start.rst

 model also replaces the MVC event's result.

 The second listener checks to see if the MVC event result is a view model, and, if so, if it has a template associated with it.
-If not, it will inspect the controller matched during routing, and, if available, it's "action" parameter in order to create a template name.
-This will be "controller/action", with the controller and action normalized to lowercase, dash-separated words.
+If not, it will inspect the controller matched during routing to determine the module namespace and the controller class name, and, if available, it's "action" parameter in order to create a template name.
+This will be "module/controller/action", with the module, controller, and action normalized to lowercase, dash-separated words.

-As an example, the controller ``Foo\Controller\BazBatController``, with action "doSomethingCrazy", would be mapped to the template ``baz-bat/do-something-crazy``.
+As an example, the controller ``Foo\Controller\BazBatController``, with action "doSomethingCrazy", would be mapped to the template ``foo/baz-bat/do-something-crazy``.

 In practice, that means our previous example could be re-written as follows: